Azure/autorest.typescript/test/integration/generated/odataDiscriminator/README.md

 ### ODataDiscriminatorClient

-`ODataDiscriminatorClient` is the primary interface for developers using the ODataDiscriminatorClient library.
+`ODataDiscriminatorClient` is the primary interface for developers using the ODataDiscriminator client library.
 Explore the methods on this client object to understand the different features of the ODataDiscriminator service that you can access.